richarvey/techshift-modernise/content/page/lab5.md

 #### Updating the server

 16) Return to the SSH terminal window.
-If the connection has been closed, you will get a message stating, packet_write_wait...
+If the connection has been closed, you will get a message stating, 'packet_write_wait...'
 Broken pipe.
 In this case you will need to SSH back into your web server and return to the root user.
 You will need the certificate you created in lab 1.

-- Select the EC2 service, select Instances from the left hand menu and tick the box next to the TSAGallery::WebServer
+- Select the EC2 service, select 'Instances' from the left hand menu and tick the box next to the 'TSAGallery::WebServer'
-- Click Connect to get the connection instructions.
+- Click 'Connect' to get the connection instructions.

 17) If the prompt starts with ec2-user@, enter the command as follows to resume as root.
 The prompt will change to root@.